TheoJJF/Grayscale-Image-Compression/README.md

 # Grayscale-Image-Compression

-This repository contains a MATLAB script that both grayscales and compresses an image using low rank approximation and singular value decomposition.
+This repository contains a MATLAB script that both grayscales and approximates an image using low rank approximation and singular value decomposition.

 ## Getting Started